 LED power supplies are able to convert AC power to DC power, and set the voltage and current to what the LEDs require.
 There are many types of power supplies – JUNIPER determines which ones work best with our products.
 Our clients only need to give us two pieces of information: dimming and power location requirements.

 As they relate to our products, there are two types of dimming: Phase, and 0-10V.
-They both use the same principle though: to take chunks out of the voltage provided to the fixture so that we perceive them to be dimmer.
 Phase dimming takes place on the AC side; that is, before the power is converted to DC.
 Within Phase dimming, there are two types: Foward Phase/TRIAC/2-Wire, and Reverse Phase/ELV, the only difference being which side of the AC voltage wave the chunk is taken out of.
-0-10V dimming works similarly, by taking chunks out of the voltage provided to the fixture.
+0-10V dimming works by sending a control signal from between 0V and 10V to the power supply.
+At 0V the connected fixture is at 0% output, and at 10V the connected fixture is at 100% output .
 Consult your electrician to find out what type of dimming is best for your project.

 Remote vs Local Power

 There are two options available for where to located your LED power supply: remote, or local.
 Which choice works best for you depends on your project, and it is recommended to consult with your electrician in order to determine what to specify when you order a fixture from JUNIPER.
 Remote power supplies are typically the most elegant option, as they do not require a large canopy to be installed on the ceiling or wall with the fixture.
 However, they require more complex wiring and may not be possible depending on the site conditions.
 Local power supplies are very simple to wire and install, providing there is a junction box where you want your fixture located.

 Power Supply Selection Tool

 Local and Remote